Running an Outdated WordPress Site: The Security Risks You're Actually Taking

 The Alternative: Eliminate the Attack Surface

-A site built with a modern JavaScript framework like Next.js has a fundamentally different security profile — not because it's immune to all attacks, but because the entire category of vulnerabilities that affects 90% of WordPress compromises doesn't exist in the same form.
+A site built with a modern JavaScript framework like Next.js has a fundamentally different security profile - not because it's immune to all attacks, but because the plugin and theme vulnerability classes that account for the majority of WordPress compromises (per Patchstack annual reports) do not exist in the same form on a static-rendered Next.js site.

 Moving to a static or server-rendered JavaScript site doesn't mean zero security considerations.
 But it means your maintenance team isn't racing against daily vulnerability disclosures in a plugin ecosystem.